WHO ARE WE?

 Contact Colin at [email protected]

-Ed Hoogerdyk recently concluded a career in education that spanned twenty-eight years.
+In 2018, Ed Hoogerdyk came on board in Alberta as ARPA’s first ever provincial manager.
+He made the move from a career in education that spanned 28 years.
 He last served as principal of Tyndale Christian School in Calgary, AB for sixteen years.
 His previous teaching experience was in Coaldale, Alberta; Yarrow, British Columbia; Kelmscott, Australia; and Carman, Manitoba before arriving in Calgary.

-Ed is responsible for mobilizing our grassroots in Alberta through effective political action and bringing a solid Christian perspective to members of the Alberta legislature.
-By God’s grace, it is Ed’s hope and prayer that his experience and passion for education will motivate ARPA’s constituents in Alberta to boldly and respectfully take a stand for their parental rights to educate their children in God’s ways.
+Ed is responsible for mobilizing our grassroots through effective political action and bringing a solid Christian perspective to members of their provincial legislatures.
+By God’s grace, it is Ed’s hope and prayer that his experience and passion for education will motivate ARPA’s constituents to boldly and respectfully take a stand for their parental rights to educate their children in God’s ways.

 Ed is also the contact person for the grassroots, chapter members, and school clubs in Manitoba.